rivasjoaquin02/tic-tac-toe/README.md

 [👆 Live Demo](https://tic-tac-toe-ai-nine.vercel.app/)

 <img src="screenshots/main.png" align="right"
-     alt="Size Limit logo by Anton Lovchikov" width="120" height="178">
+     alt="logo" width="120" height="178">

 This is a simple tic-tac-toe game built with React and TypeScript.
 It includes an AI enemy that uses the `minimax` algorithm to play against the player.

 ![Main](screenshots/main.png)
 ![Game](screenshots/game.png)

 ## Features

 -   Lets you play tic-tac-toe
 -   Indicates when a player has won the game
 -   Includes an AI enemy using `minimax` algorithm

 ## Getting Started

 ### Prerequisites

 -   Node.js (v14 or higher)
 -   npm or pnpm

 ### Installation